Fluorescence calorimetry of an ion crystal

 \subsection{Semiclassical limit}

 We now perform a further simplification that reduces the number of equations to solve to two.
-This simplification relies on (i) a coarse-graining in energy, which can be made in the limit where the ion-crystal temperature $T$ is $k_BT\gg \hbar\omega_R$ and (ii) the weak binding regime, when the spectral linewidth $\gamma\gg {\rm max}_{n}\omega_n$, where $\omega_n$ are the vibrational frequencies of the crystal and $n$ labels the mode\,\cite{stenholm1986semiclassical,Morigi_2001}, see Appendix \ref{app_osc}.
-The equations are determined for an average energy $\mathcal E$ over the coarse grained energy scale $\delta E$ such that $k_BT\gg \delta E\gg\hbar\omega_R$ \cite{Morigi_2001}.
+This simplification relies on (i) a coarse graining in energy, which can be made in the limit where the ion-crystal temperature $T$ is $k_BT\gg \hbar\omega_R$ and (ii) the weak-binding regime, when the spectral linewidth $\gamma\gg {\rm max}_{n}\omega_n$, where $\omega_n$ are the vibrational frequencies of the crystal and $n$ labels the mode \cite{stenholm1986semiclassical,Morigi_2001} (see Appendix \ref{app_osc}).
+The equations are determined for an average energy $\mathcal E$ over the coarse-grained energy scale $\delta E$ such that $k_BT\gg \delta E\gg\hbar\omega_R$ \cite{Morigi_2001}.
 At the leading order in the expansion in the small parameter $\hbar\omega_R/k_BT$, the solution of the corresponding optical Bloch equations reads

 where